Sourcing from China and quality assurance

 Close cooperation with suppliers is essential with a need to:

-• Avoid absolute adherence to western business practices;
+Avoid absolute adherence to Western business practices;

-• Adopt a solutions driven approach;
+Adopt a solutions-driven approach;

-• Ensure good communication practices;
+Ensure good communication practices;

-• Actively engage with suppliers to build relationships;
+Actively engage with suppliers to build relationships;

-• Treat suppliers as partners in the venture.
+Treat suppliers as partners in the venture.

 MANUFACTURER SUITABILITY AND CAPABILITY

 Some tier 1 suppliers in China have similar exceptional capabilities and track records that match, or exceed, the best in the world.
-Similarly, there are many tier 2 and 3 suppliers that have invested heavily in advanced manufacturing technologies and business and quality management processes.
-Larger higher tier factories may have particular specialisations and/or require specific demands in terms of minimum order quantities and other commercial constraints.
-Under these circumstances, it is worth considering suppliers that may not be in the top echelon of their industrial sector but have the capability and experience to meet your supply requirements and at a more competitive price.
+Similarly, many tier 2 and 3 suppliers have invested heavily in advanced manufacturing technologies and business and quality management processes.
+Larger tier factories may have particular specialisations and/or require specific demands in terms of minimum order quantities and other commercial constraints.
+Under these circumstances, it is worth considering suppliers that may not be in the top echelon of their industrial sector but have the capability and experience to meet your supply requirements at a more competitive price.

 Annual demand quantities and batch sizes are determining factors to the attractiveness of your business to suppliers.
 Hence, your forecasts need to be realistic and not inflated.
 If your quantities are relatively low it may be difficult to engage suppliers, but it may possible to take advantage of the purchasing power of sourcing companies, if you are working with one, to enable your product to be accommodated.